Azure/terraform-azurerm-avm-res-web-site/README.md

 ### <a name="input_enabled"></a> [enabled](#input\_enabled)

 Description: Is the Function App enabled?
-Defaults to true.
+Defaults to `true`.

 Type: `bool`